TofuBytes-Studies-Group/SP3-Store-Systemer/README.md

 # SP3-Store-Systemer: MyDRTV Solution Architecture Report

-## Gruppe: Jamie, Markus Isak & Helena
+## Group Members: Jamie, Markus Isak & Helena

 ## Introduction
 This report presents the proposed solution architecture and technology stack for the MyDRTV project, a digital transformation initiative for Denmark’s state broadcaster.
 The platform aims to promote Danish TV and film globally by offering access to a vast collection of old TV programs and films.
 Key features include user ratings, advanced search, personalized recommendations, and GDPR-compliant user interaction.